 - McGlynn, C. (1998).
 Legal Feminisms: theory and practice.
 Ashgate.

-- McGlynn, Clare & Johnson, Kelly (Accepted).
+- McGlynn, Clare & Johnson, Kelly (Published).
 Criminalising cyberflashing: options for law reform.
 Journal of Criminal Law

 - McGlynn, Clare, Johnson, Kelly, Rackley, Erika, Henry, Nicola, Gavey, Nicola, Flynn, Asher & Powell, Anastasia (2020).
 ‘It’s torture for the soul’ The Harms of Image-Based Sexual Abuse.
-Social and Legal Studies
+Social & Legal Studies

 - Eaton, Asia E & McGlynn, Clare (2020).
 The psychology of nonconsensual porn: Understanding and addressing a growing form of sexual violence.
 Policy Insights from the Behavioral and Brain Sciences 7(2): 190-197.